 “We are an education podcast started by Phil Naylor in November 2019.
 Originally this very basic podcast was set up to promote Blackpool’s ResearchEd conference for 2020.
 We focused mainly on academic research and evidence-based practice.
 Our interviews were recorded on a mobile phone propped up against a speaker, but somehow the podcast began to take off.
 In 2020, the Teacher Development Trust began to support the podcast.
 The team at TDT sourced guests, provided segments and crucially upgraded our equipment!
 As the podcast progressed, we also began to discuss continuing professional development and speaking to teachers about books they had written and read.
 To better reflect our amazing profession, we began to work with other hosts who began to source and record interviews.

-“Our podcast has over 100 episodes in our back catalogue.
+“Our podcast for education has over 100 episodes in our back catalogue.
 This is a huge resource made available free to all teachers.
 We have interviewed leading experts in all areas of teaching- behaviour, curriculum, quality of teaching, leadership, personal development/welfare and much more.
 We are firmly rooted in the classroom with all our presenters working actively in schools.
 We work with our guests to discuss topics relevant to teacher’s experience.
 We natter about how an idea will look in their context and in their classroom.
 We have a wide range of interviews and interviewers, so there should be something for everyone at Naylor’s Natter.”

 “From Page to Practice is a podcast all about applying educational reading to classroom practice.
 Each episode features readers speaking about the books they have read and most episodes also have an introduction from the author of the selected book.
-The intention behind the podcast is to support teachers by translating the written word into practice and giving a voice to as many people as possible in the process.
+The intention behind the podcast for education is to support teachers by translating the written word into practice and giving a voice to as many people as possible in the process.
 Listeners have commented on how useful the podcast is for embedding what they are reading; being one of the few podcasts they know of that gives real, classroom based implementation; and consolidating their understanding of key issues.

 “What listeners say they enjoy is how easy it is to listen to on their commute; the fact that it brings the issues to life; and that they get to hear from such a range of voices in every episode.
 The podcast has been recommended by many people as part of blogs and teaching and learning newsletters for how easily accessible it is, how enjoyable it is to listen to and the positive impact it has on teaching practice not only for listeners but also those who take part.”